About the Course

 How to Apply

-The deadline to apply for the 2024 Grand Strategy cohort has passed.
+The application deadline for the 2025 cohort has now passed.

 Current Students

-The current GS student cohort consists of 23 Yale students, mostly undergraduates with majors ranging from history and economics to philosophy and biology.
+The current GS student cohort consists of mostly undergraduate Yale students with majors ranging from history and economics to philosophy and biology.
 They study a varied curriculum, emphasizing classic texts in strategy, as well as large-scale, long-term strategic challenges of statecraft, politics, and social change.

 Summer Research

-The Brady-Johnson Program in Grand Strategy provides support for summer research projects or internships related to the historical study or contemporary practice of grand strategy.
+The Grand Strategy program provides support for summer research projects or internships related to the historical study or contemporary practice of grand strategy.

 Fellowships & Awards